u-boot/u-boot/doc/develop/logging.rst

    #define LOG_DEBUG

 to enable building in of all logging statements in a single file.
-Put it at the top of the file, before any #includes.
+Put it at the top of the file, before any #includes and any message in the file will be written, regardless of the value of CONFIG_LOG_DEFAULT_LEVEL.

-To actually get U-Boot to output this you need to also set the default logging level - e.g. set CONFIG_LOG_DEFAULT_LEVEL to 7 (:c:data:`LOGL_DEBUG`) or more.
-Otherwise debug output is suppressed and will not be generated.

 Using DEBUG
 -----------

-U-Boot has traditionally used a #define called DEBUG to enable debugging on a file-by-file basis.
-The debug() macro compiles to a printf() statement if DEBUG is enabled, and an empty statement if not.
+U-Boot has traditionally used a #define called DEBUG to enable debugging on a file-by-file basis but LOG_DEBUG are intended to replace it with the logging facilities; DEBUG is activated when LOG_DEBUG is activated.

-With logging enabled, debug() statements are interpreted as logging output with a level of LOGL_DEBUG and a category of LOGC_NONE.
+With logging enabled, debug() statements are interpreted as logging output with a level of LOGL_DEBUG and a category of LOG_CATEGORY.

-The logging facilities are intended to replace DEBUG, but if DEBUG is defined at the top of a file, then it takes precedence.
-This means that debug() statements will result in output to the console and this output will not be logged.
+With logging disabled, the debug() macro compiles to a printf() statement if DEBUG is enabled and to an empty statement if not.

 Logging statements
 ------------------